 Preparing to Board Etihad Airways

-Etihad Airways offers five non-stop routes from North America to the United Arab Emirates: New York City, Washington D.C., Chicago, Los Angeles, and Toronto.
+When you are booking Etihad Airlines, you will discover that there are five convenient non-stop routes from North America to the United Arab Emirates: New York City, Washington D.C., Chicago, Los Angeles, and Toronto.
 I flew out of John F. Kennedy International Airport (JFK) in New York.
 After checking in at the ticketing counter for my boarding pass, I made my way to the lounge.

 Two things set the Etihad Airways lounge apart from others: the service and the food.
 Every staff member was courteous and helpful, which isn’t always the case when you fly, and the buffet featured restaurant-quality dishes like lamb tagine, Thai chicken, and paneer vegetable curry.
 Complimentary drink selections included champagne, six wine selections, cappuccinos, lattes, hot chocolate, and hot tea.

 Joined by two traveling companions, we snacked on items from the buffet until an Etihad Airways employee announced it was time to board our flight.
 We followed the employee directly to the plane, bypassing general boarding downstairs, and I found my seat.

 Flying Etihad Airways

 Each row in business class has just four seats: one on the left, one on the right, and two in the middle section.
 As a result, there is more than enough room in the overhead compartment and plenty of room in the aisles.
 Each seat has ample legroom and converts into a lay-flat bed.
 Amenities include a pillow, blanket, over-the-ear headphones, and a kit with a toothbrush, toothpaste, eye mask, and hand lotion.